-Finally, the Bank provided analysis on the impact that the fees it charges to access its services have on the Bank's safety and soundness, particularly the Bank's ability to control costs and increasing exposure to fraud losses.
-The Bank has attempted to avoid misunderstandings with its customers (which could present, among other things, reputation risk to the Bank) by disclosing in its deposit agreement that the Bank "may" charge a convenience fee for cashing on us checks.
-The Bank also will send a notice to affected customers, 30 days before such a fee goes into effect in a particular state, that the fee will, in fact, be charged.
+Finally, the Bank has provided analysis on the impact that the fees have on the Bank's safety and soundness, particularly the Bank's ability to recover its costs and cover its risks in providing non-accountholders this service.
+The fee also serves as an incentive to non-accountholders to present checks for payment through the payment system, which, as discussed above, helps protect the Bank from forgery, fraud and overdrafts.
+The Bank has attempted to avoid misunderstandings with its customers (which could present, among other things, reputation risk to the Bank) by disclosing in its deposit agreement that the Bank "may charge a person who cashes your check a fee if that person is not a deposit or loan (excluding credit cards) customer of the Bank or another [] company."